ethanhinson/kubernetes-and-you/README.md

 If you manually install `kind` you still must run the `1.install-kind.sh` script to create the cluster.

 ## Scenario
 Imagine you are working an organization with multiple teams.
 Each team uses its own language.
-But since we are working in a services oriented environment.
-It is important that our apps be able to communicate with each other.
+We'd like to have a consistent way to add services to our products, regardless of the language used.
+We'd also like to have a consistent way to deploy our services across teams.

+## What we'll build
 In the `./apps` folder you will find two different services, written in two different languages.
 Each service has its own Dockerfile to build the image.

-## What we'll build

 ### Cluster topology
 We have a 3 node cluster.
 1 node is dedicated to running the control plane, and we'll have worker nodes to run our apps.